Why you should keep your personal and small business bank accounts separate.

-Managing finances can be complicated for small-business owners, especially when such a business is first getting started.
+Managing finances can be complicated for small business owners, especially when your business is just getting started.
 Many entrepreneurs skip the important step of opening a business bank account, and instead use personal accounts to manage their business expenses.
-Opening a business account at Northwest Bank can have many advantages.

 5 reasons to open a business bank account

 - Organization – By keeping business and personal expenses separate, filing taxes on your business will be much simpler, because you won’t have to try to distinguish between the two at tax time.

 - Liability protection – A business bank account can give you added protection during hard times.
 If you use a personal account for your business finances, creditors will be able to seize personal finances to collect on debt.